Cooperative Leadership Certification Program

 Step 4: Cohort Placement

-- This cohort model provides space for group learning of communication practices, acts as a sounding board, and facilitates crucial feedback for practicing your leadership skills.
+- This cohort model provides space for group learning of collaboration practices, acts as a sounding board, and facilitates crucial feedback for practicing your leadership skills.

 Step 5: The Course

 - Your cohort will spend 10 weeks to take your collaborative leadership to the next level.

-- The course will be delivered virtually and is flexible so you can learn at your own pace.
+- The course will be delivered virtually and grounded in your real life challenges to maximize your benefits

 Click here to find out: How much does this life-changing leadership program cost?

 Level I is designed to be a 10 week intensive program with weekly sessions and critical feedback for your leadership.
 With everything included, the cost of the Level I Training to become a certified Facilitator is $2500.
 This includes all learning materials, the 10 sessions, coordination, individualized feedback, and the training itself.
 Monthly payment plans are available.